qgevoeco/Caldwell_turtle_nest-choice-predation/README.md

-Version controlled and editable source for the data and code supporting the paper "Consistent nest site selection by turtles across habitats with varying levels of human disturbance" by Molly Folkerts Caldwell, Jorge E. López-Pérez, Daniel A. Warner, and Matthew E. Wolak.
+Version controlled and editable source for the data and code supporting the paper __"Consistent nest site selection by turtles across habitats with varying levels of human disturbance"__ by _Molly Folkerts Caldwell, Jorge E. López-Pérez, Daniel A. Warner, and Matthew E. Wolak_.

 ## Data